whowell1/whowell1github.io/content/en/blog/Containers.md

 **What are namespaces?**

 Namespaces are a feature in Linux that allows processes to have their own isolated view of system resources.
 Going back to the Airbnb analogy, each room represents a specific resource or aspect of the system, and namespaces are like  sections within this house that provide isolation for different activities.
 Eight namespaces are currently supported by Docker: mount, PID, network, Cgroup, IPC, time, UTS, and user namespace.
-Each one serves an important function, but I want to highlight the mount, PID, time, and user namespaces.
+Each one serves an important function, but I want to highlight the mount, PID, and time.
 Each of these namespaces is explained in further detail in the Linux man-pages.

 Mount namespace: Picture this as a storage room for storing different items (files and directories).
 Just as the Airbnb will have a central storage area, each room of the Airbnb will also have its own storage area as well with its own layout.
 For example, the basement and the cottage in the backyard will have different storage layouts, and the friend staying at the basement should not store their belongings in the cottage.
 In the same way, processes within a mount namespace have their own isolated view of the filesystem, with their own set of mounts and directories.